HuyaneMatsu/hata/docs/ref/discord/Client.md

 send, then returns `None`.

 - `content`, default : `None`.
 The content of the message.
 - `embed`, default : `None`.
-The embedned content sent with the message.
+The embedded content sent with the message.
 It should be [`Embed`](Embed.md), [`EmbedCore`](EmbedCore.md), or any compatible type's instance.
 - `file`, default : `None`.
 [For details](#_create_file_formdatafile-staticmethod).